 Tip #1: Mention experiences that may help land the role

 Tip #2: You can talk about some of the places you have worked and the roles you had.

 Upon completion of my training, I became a detective with (mention the police department).
-I started at the level I, in charge of field duties such as performing surveillance and conducting surveillance.
+I started at level I, in charge of field duties such as performing surveillance and conducting surveillance.
 I then rose to detective II which was majorly supervisory and was later promoted to Detective III.
-I have also worked with private companies all over (mention the place) and obtained vast filed experience.
+I have also worked with private companies all over (mention the place) and obtained vast field experience.